207 SQUADRON ROYAL AIR FORCE HISTORY

 Do you have images or recollections of Stalag XIB?

 29 April 2005: Jacek Szymak, Ewingville, New Jersey: I am a son of a Stalag XIB survivor.
 My father, Tadeusz Szymak, was prisoner in Fallingbostel from 1941 until liberation.
 My family was taken from Poland in 41 for forced labour.
 My father has pictures of the camp taken after liberation.

 29 Oct 2007: I was the craftsman from 2Bn who built the gates.
 I'm very proud of them and visit them everytime I'm back in Germany.
 It was an honour to make this memorial for the people of Stalag XIB.
 Kind regards CFN T Freeman.

 National Ex Prisoner of War Association

 The Corps of Royal Electrical and Mechanical Engineers and the REME Association

-207 Squadron RAF Association - RAF Escaping Society 1945-95 - RAF Ex POW Association
+207 Squadron RAF History - RAF Escaping Society 1945-95 - RAF Ex POW Association

 Wartime Memories site Stalag XIB

 Oliver Clutton-Brock Footprints on the Sands of Time - RAF POWs in German hands